Project Capital Investment –

 - Group names: choose a European city

-- Upload: final PDF after the presentation
+- Upload: final PDF and video after the presentation

 Milestones